 Why does it cost so much?
 Beyond the cost of the flight, which is often divided into liftoff fees and per-mile fuel charges, patients must pay for any special medical configurations or equipment on the plane.
 They’re also paying for the 24/7 availability of the pilot and medical personnel and the actual medical services rendered.

 All this adds up to a hefty fee – and patients can’t assume their insurance carrier will pay the bill.
 Because most medical emergencies happen unexpectedly, patients rarely have time to research if their healthcare payer will consider the transport company or crew as in-network providers.
-Some payers will cover only medical services or cover transportation to the nearest facility.
+Some payers will cover only medical services or cover medical transportation to the nearest facility.
 If the payer disagrees on the final fee charged by the transport company, the patient is often responsible for the balance, which can run to $20,000 and higher.

 Using an air ambulance isn’t always a choice, either.
 The Association of Air Medical Services reports that around 30% of the U.S. population can only receive urgent medical care by flight when there’s no advanced medical or trauma care resource in their area.